 While you are busy responding to customers and producing quality eats, the last thing on your mind is cleaning the grease trap.
 However, most states require grease traps to be cleaned at least once every quarter or 90 days.
 So, an easy to maintain grease trap becomes essential.

 Smaller grease traps can be cleaned by kitchen staff and the fats, oils and greases can be dumped into the trash.
 Larger establishments may wish to hire a professional grease trap cleaning company to pump out the grease from expansive grease traps.
 The professional grease trap cleaner will arrive with a truck and use professional equipment to pump out the grease.
 All the waste is properly disposed of in a landfill according to local regulations.
-Some companies even transport the greases to a biodiesel plant where the waste is recycled.
+Some companies even transport the greases to a renewable diesel plant where the waste is recycled.

 No matter what type of commercial grease trap you purchase, the trap will require regular maintenance.
 When your grease trap must be cleaned, turn to the professionals at Mahoney Environmental.
 As a reliable restaurant grease trap cleaning service, Mahoney Environmental technicians carefully follow all local laws regarding disposal.
 We also offer repair services for broken grease trap parts.